-During the past year, NJAES experienced significant transition in its leadership with the retirement of executive dean Dr. Bob Goodman and research director Dr. Brad Hillman.
+NJAES experienced significant transition in its leadership with the retirement of executive dean Dr. Bob Goodman and research director Dr. Brad Hillman.
 NJFB welcomes the succession of their replacements, interim dean Dr. Laura Lawson, director of administration and strategic development Dr. Peggy Brennan, and research director Dr. Wendie Cohick.
 Together with extension director Dr. Brian Schilling, this leadership at the NJAES weathered a fierce storm of budget cuts and other adjustments during the past year brought about by the coronavirus pandemic.
 We applaud them for keeping their balance in maintaining the continuity of service during these past tumultuous months.

-Farm Bureau is pleased with the outcome of the state budget for Oct.
-1, 2020 to June 30, 2021 given the extraordinary circumstances of the pandemic, thanks to the support of the legislature and Murphy administration.
+Farm Bureau is pleased with the outcome of the state budget for July 1, 2021 to June 30, 2022, thanks to the support of the legislature and Murphy administration.
 We look forward to working with the Board of Managers toward the implementation of service for production agriculture.

-NEW JERSEY AGRICULTURAL EXPERIMENT STATION BOARD OF MANAGERS (2020)
+NEW JERSEY AGRICULTURAL EXPERIMENT STATION BOARD OF MANAGERS (2021)

 The Board of Managers serves as a two-way communications link for conveying information between the Rutgers New Jersey Agricultural Experiment Station (NJAES) and the agricultural community and other constituency groups through the County Boards of Agriculture.
 Representatives from each County Board of Agriculture ensure grassroots input from the agricultural community to the NJAES to help shepherd our state's land grant institution.
-The board also serves as the advocate for the experiment station and provides advice to the Executive Dean and Executive Director of the experiment station on issues that concern the programs of the experiment station including Rutgers Cooperative Extension (RCE).
-The Board of Managers consists of a representative from each county board of agriculture, the president of the university, the director of NJAES and the NJ state secretary of agriculture as ex-officio members and a six-member statewide advisory committee.
+The board also serves as the advocate for the experiment station and provides advice to theExecutive Dean and Executive Director of the experiment station on issues that concern the programs of the experiment station including Rutgers Cooperative Extension (RCE).
+The Boardof Managers consists of a representative from each county board of agriculture, the president of the university, the director of NJAES and the NJ state secretary of agriculture as ex-officio members and a six-member statewide advisory committee.

 In order for the Board of Managers to best represent the broad constituency of NJAES, members should be encouraged to reach out to stakeholder groups that may not be aware of the advisory role held by the Board of Managers to NJAES.
 In addition to agriculture, these stakeholder groups include: fisheries, urban and community outreach, youth development, food, nutrition and health, and related areas of economic and workforce development.
-Likewise, the leadership at NJAES needs to communicate to these stakeholder groups through its faculty and staff that there is a Board of Managers representative in each county that they can reach out to if there is a concern or comment about NJAES.
+Likewise, the leadership at NJAES needs to communicate to these stakeholder groups through its faculty and staff that there is a Board of Managers representative in each county that they can reach out toif there is a concern or comment about NJAES.

 The New Jersey Farm Bureau supports the Board of Managers in this advisory role and urges the County Board of Agriculture representatives to fully partake in the responsibilities of the Board of Managers, to maintain the benefits for agriculture from this longstanding relationship.
-Beginning in 2020, the Board of Managers is requesting each county appoint a non-voting alternate representative to attend Board of Managers' meetings, serve on committees and relay information in the absence of the county's designated representative.
+The Board of Managers requests each county appoint a non-voting alternate representative to attend Board of Managers' meetings, serve on committees and relay information in the absence of the county's designated representative.

 NJFB urges the Board of Managers at their annual meeting with the University President and Board of Governors to give an annual report and to have discussions regarding the prior year's progress and future needs of production agriculture.
-Farm Bureau looks forward to the updated dialogue with the Rutgers administration to continue the current , as well as 4-H Youth Development, Family and Community Health Sciences (FCHS), and other NJAES mission-aligned programs and priorities spirit of cooperation for NJAES.
-This dialogue should also serve as a reminder about the importance of continuing to prioritize production agriculture research and extension work as a critical component of the university's overarching mission.
+Farm Bureau looks forward to the updated dialogue with the Rutgers administration to continue the current, as well as 4-H Youth Development, Family and Community Health Sciences (FCHS), and other NJAES missionaligned programs and priorities spirit of cooperation for NJAES.
+This dialogue should also serve as a reminder about the importance of continuing to prioritize production agriculture researchand extension work as a critical component of the university's overarching mission.